Syncfusion AI Assistant

 How can I help you?

-This guide explains how to configure ASP.NET Core Identity in a Blazor Web App using Interactive Server render mode and protect Syncfusion® Blazor components such as DataGrid and Charts.
+This guide explains how to configure ASP.NET Core Identity in a Blazor Web App using Interactive Server render mode to secure Blazor components such as Blazor DataGrid and Blazor Charts.
+It walks you through setting up ASP.NET Core Identity with SQLite as the data store and adding Blazor components to pages protected by the [Authorize] attribute.

 1. Create a Blazor Web App with Interactive Server